apify/crawlee/docs/api/Session.md

 ## `session.getPuppeteerCookies(url)` ⇒ `Array<PuppeteerCookie>`

-Gets cookies in puppeteer ready to be used with `page.setCookie`.
+Returns cookies in a format compatible with puppeteer and ready to be used with `page.setCookie`.

 <table>
 <thead>